motech/modules/docs/source/schedule_tracking.rst

 Consumed Event
 ^^^^^^^^^^^^^^

-DEFAULTMENT_CAPTURE
+MILESTONE_DEFAULTED
 """""""""""""""""""

-This module exposes an EndOfMilestoneListener, which handles and consumes events with the subject EventSubjects.DEFAULTMENT_CAPTURE.
+This module exposes an EndOfMilestoneListener, which handles and consumes events with the subject EventSubjects.MILESTONE_DEFAULTED.
 ::

-  EventSubjects.DEFAULTMENT_CAPTURE (org.motechproject.scheduletracking.defaultment.capture)
+  EventSubjects.MILESTONE_DEFAULTED (org.motechproject.scheduletracking.milestone.defaulted)

       Parameters/Payload: